Enderal: Plot

-The Order learns that without a method of specifically targeting the High Ones, the Beacon's unfocused energy would result in the destruction of Enderal upon activation.
-As the Nehrimese armies launch a surprise assault on Ark, the Prophet journeys deep underground to the ruins of the former Pyrean capital city to find the Numinos, the essence of a High One, in order for the Beacon to properly identify its target; however, at the last moment, they are betrayed by Yuslan Sha'Rim, a Nehrimese mage and associate of the Order who has succumbed to the Red Madness, and their efforts fail.
-Arantheal refuses to concede defeat to the High Ones, and in desperation decides to light the Beacon without the Numinos, dooming Enderal.
+The Order later discovers that without a way to precisely target the High Ones, activating the Beacon would destroy Enderal.
+As Nehrimese forces launch a surprise attack on Ark, the Prophet ventures into the underground ruins of the Pyrean capital city to retrieve the Numinos, the essence of a High One, in order to focus the Beacon.
+They are betrayed at the last moment by Yuslan Sha’Rim, a Nehrimese mage allied with the Order who has succumbed to the Red Madness, and the mission fails.
+Refusing to concede defeat, Arantheal activates the Beacon without the Numinos, sealing Enderal’s fate.

-The veiled woman once again intervenes in events, and the Prophet is taken to meet the Black Guardian, a human from an unnamed prior civilization that fell to the Cleansing, who attempted to escape it by merging himself into a machine.
-The Black Guardian reveals that the High Ones had secretly manipulated events to ensure that the Beacon would be constructed and then lit without the Numinos, because this is what ultimately triggers the Cleansing.
-As the High Ones are immaterial and cannot physically influence the course of events, they exploited Arantheal's weaknesses and insecurities to coerce him into lighting the Beacon for them.
-The Prophet further learns that they are Fleshless, an artificial recreation of a dead person given life by the High Ones to do their bidding, and that their original self died on the voyage to Enderal, when they were thrown overboard into the sea.
+A ghostly veiled woman then brings the Prophet to the Black Guardian, a human survivor from a prior civilization who attempted to escape the Cleansing by merging himself with a machine.
+He reveals that the High Ones manipulated events so the Beacon would be built and activated incorrectly, as this is in fact what triggers the Cleansing.
+Unable to act physically, they exploited Arantheal’s fears and insecurities to compel him to light it without the Numinos.
+The Prophet also learns they are Fleshless—an artificial recreation of a dead person created by the High Ones to act as their unwitting pawn, and that their original self died when thrown overboard during the voyage.